 To see your archived projects, use the "Show" dropdown in the lower right corner of the Projects page.
 The dropdown is shown only if you have any archived projects.

 You can select an archived project as your current project, even though it has been archived.
 This way, you can view the project and make changes to it, just as you can for active projects.
-To select an archived project as your current project, use the context menu.
+To select an archived project as your current project, use the right-click menu.

 Yes, you can move tasks between backlog items using cut & paste.
-To do this, open a backlog item, select the tasks, and use the context menu or Ctrl + X / Cmd + X to cut the tasks.
+To do this, open a backlog item, select the tasks, and use the right-click menu or Ctrl + X / Cmd + X to cut the tasks.
 Then open another backlog item and paste the tasks there.
 You can also copy tasks this way.
 And by the way, you can also use cut, copy & paste on backlog items in the Backlog page.

 You can also split a partially finished backlog item into two backlog items and move the remaining tasks to the new item.
-To do this, select one or more partially finished backlog items, and select "Split these items" from the context menu.
+To do this, select one or more partially finished backlog items, and select "Split these items" from the right-click menu.

 Yes, you can configure the units to use for rough estimates and detailed estimates.
 To change the units for an existing project, open the project dialog (in the Projects page) and click "Settings" in the upper right corner of the dialog.
 Then change the "Unit for rough estimates" or "Unit for detailed estimates" setting.
 You can use points, days, or hours.
 If you've already entered estimates somewhere in the project, you'll have the option of adjusting those estimates as part of changing the unit, such as multiplying by 6 or 8 to go from days to hours.